Landlords Beware – Key Issues for Investorschandra

 - Is your Self-Managed Super Fund ready to acquire a property

 - Prepare your next tax return or application to reduce your PAYG

 We look forward to being of service.
 We also look forward to your referrals.
 To improve our service, we welcome all constructive comments on this newsletter and other materials.

-Call/email Shukri Barbara at Property Tax Specialists at Shukri@propertytaxspecialists.com.au
+Call/email Shukri Barbara at Property Tax Specialist at Shukri@propertytaxspecialists.com.au

 Financial Planning with your Tax Planning